JuliaManifolds/Manifolds.jl/docs/src/interface.md

 Order = [:type, :function]
 ```

-### The exponential and the logarithmic map and geodesics
+### The exponential and the logarithmic map, and geodesics

 Geodesics are the generalizations of a straight line to manifolds, i.e. their intrinsic acceleration is zero.
 Together with geodesics one also obtains the exponential map and its inverse, the logarithmic map.
 Informally speaking, the exponential map takes a vector (think of a direction and a length) at one point and returns another point,
 which lies towards this direction at distance of the specified length.
-The logarithmic map does the inverse, i..e. given two points, what is the vector that “points towards” the other point.
+The logarithmic map does the inverse, i.e. given two points, it tells which vector “points towards” the other point.

 ```@autodocs
 Modules = [Manifolds, ManifoldsBase]